 The team at Penn State Health’s Level 4 Epilepsy Center includes epileptologists and other specialists who are trained and experienced in treating intractable (hard-to-treat) epilepsy.
 They’ll work together and with you to create a treatment plan tailored to your needs and goals.Find a doctor near you

 Why Choose Penn State Health

-- Epileptologists (neurologists with specialty training in epilepsy) for adult and pediatric patients
+- Adult and pediatric epileptologists (neurologists with specialty training in epilepsy)

 - Epilepsy surgery-trained neurosurgeons